norihiro/obs-color-monitor/doc/vectorscope.md

 ### Source

-Selects one of Program, Scene, or Source.
+Selects one of Program, Preview, Scene, or Source.
 Default is Program.

 ### Scale